WISCONSIN — After the Safer at Home order was overturned, several cities and county health departments issued their own versions of the order.

 Below are the cities and counties that have issued Safer at Home orders:

-After the Wisconsin Supreme Court ruled the Safer At Home order as unconstitutional Wednesday evening, Dane County has issued a counter local order that institutes many similar measures to the original Safer At Home guidelines effective immediately.
+After the Wisconsin Supreme Court ruled the Safer At Home order as unconstitutional Wednesday evening, Dane County issued a counter local order that institutes many similar measures to the original Safer At Home guidelines effective immediately.
 Dane County said that it will continue to use the Badger Bounce Back scorecard as their means to judge the progress they have in combating the coronavirus.

 City of Milwaukee

-The City of Milwaukee released a new 'Moving Milwaukee Forward' plan Thursday evening that allows some businesses to reopen while still keeping places like restaurants and bars closed to dine-in customers.
+The City of Milwaukee released a new 'Moving Milwaukee Forward' plan that allows some businesses to reopen while still keeping places like restaurants and bars closed to dine-in customers.
 You can read the city's full order here.

 - Coronavirus in Wisconsin: Live Updates From Across the State

 - The Rebound Milwaukee: Resources For Getting Back To Normal